 Tensions can come in many forms and you’ll be better off if you help each other find your feet, rather than take your own frustration out on your closest bystander, which happens to be your partner.

 The arrival of a newborn will not necessarily have any immediate impact upon the quantity of time you spend with your partner, but it will have a short-term impact upon the quality of it.

-Set aside special time each week, as tired as you may feel, to listen to how each other is going or even allocate some time where you don’t talk about anything to do with the baby – Harder than it sounds and as counter-intuitive as this may seem, this will get you in better form for when you do talk about bub.
+Set aside special time each week, as tired as you may feel, to listen to how each other is going or even allocate some time where you don’t talk about anything to do with the baby – harder than it sounds and as counter-intuitive as it may seem, will get you in better form for when you do talk about bub.

-Those heady days of being picked up from the station on a Friday afternoon, with bags pre-packed and being whisked up the coast for a spontaneous weekend away, seem like a dream to me now..
+Those heady days of being picked up from the train station on a Friday afternoon with bags pre-packed and being whisked up the coast for a spontaneous weekend away, seem like a dream to me now..

 6. ‘YOU’ TIME